CiscoDevNet/terraform-provider-aci/docs/resources/netflow_exporter_policy.md

 ```

-All examples for the Netflow Exporter Policy resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_netflow_exporter_policy) folder.
+All examples for the NetFlow Exporter Policy resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_netflow_exporter_policy) folder.

 ## Schema ##